dcbriccetti/room-sound-monitor/README.md

 micro:bit running this is connected to a computer able to run full Python and a web browser.

 ### app.py
-Reads the serial port for messages from the aggregator, and via WebSockets, pushes them to a p5.js sketch.
+Reads the serial port for messages from the aggregator, and via Flask-SocketIO, pushes them to a p5.js sketch for display.

 ### sketch.js
 Visually displays the sound levels from the various samplers.

 ## Installation
-- Use Mu to flash sound-sampler.py onto one or more micro:bits whose microphones will be used to monitor sound.
+- Use Mu (not python.makecode.org) to flash sound-sampler.py onto one or more micro:bits whose microphones will be used to monitor sound.
 (As of 2025-04-06, Dave Briccetti finds that the python.makecode.org editor uses a version of MicroPython that fails to get sound levels correctly after flashing, then disconnecting the USB cable, then reconnecting.)